 Cross a small, open paddock to begin the Cooks Cove Walkway.
 The track then climbs through light bush and across open grassland, keeping mainly to a farm track just below the cliff tops.

 After about 20 minutes, you will reach a lookout point (120 metres above sea level).
 This spot gives the first views of Cooks Cove itself.
 The cove consists of a sheltered inlet with the weather-beaten Mitre Rocks standing to the left of the entrance and Pourewa Island rising up on the right.

 The track winds down through regenerating bush, and after 200 metres passes a small pond and then enters the coastal flats of the cove.
 Here you can explore the hole-in-the-wall (Te Kotere o te Whenua) and inspect the New Zealand Historic Places Trust 1966 memorial, commemorating Cook's visit.
 Use the information panel shaped as a frame to take a photo.
 Grab a picnic lunch at the cove amongst the picturesque surroundings.

 The walkway is named after the Cove and the English sailor and explorer, Captain James Cook.
 He visited the area in 1769 as part of his circumnavigation of New Zealand.

 Information panels along the walkway tell the story of Cook and the crew of the Endeavour's visit to Cooks Cove (Opoutama), the history of local iwi Te Aitanga-a-Hauiti, and the excavation of an archaeological site at Opoutama first occupied by Maori.

-These panels were installed in December 2012 and are the result of a joint partnership between the Department of Conservation and Te Aitanga-a-Hauiti.
+These panels were installed in December 2012 and are the result of a joint partnership between DOC and Te Aitanga-a-Hauiti.

 Cooks Cove Walkway is situated at the southern end of Tolaga Bay, 52 km north of Gisborne.
 On SH35 take the Wharf Road turnoff, 2 km south of Tolaga Bay township.